ing-bank/baker/docs/sections/development-life-cycle/design-a-recipe.md

 You can create also interactions which take no input ingredients but are executed after events (with or without provided ingredients) are fired, for this and other features please refer to the conceptual documentation found [here]().

+## The Recipe

-The final step is to create an object that will hold all of these descriptions into what we call a Recipe.
+The final step is to create an object that will hold all of these descriptions into what we call a Recipe, this becomes the "blueprint" of your process, it can define failure handling strategies, and will "auto-bind" the interactions, that means it detects the composition between interactions by matching the ingredients provided by events to the input ingredients required by interactions.

 ```scala tab="Scala"